 HVAC shall be designed to maintain the cross-connects temperature the same as the adjacent office area.
-Ambient room temperature should be between $68^\circ - 72^\circ$ F.
+Ambient room temperature should be between $68^{\circ} - 72^{\circ}$ F.

 A positive pressure shall be maintained with a minimum of one air change per hour, or as required by applicable code.
-When active devices (heat producing equipment) are present, a sufficient number of air changes should be provided to dissipate the heat.
-LSUHSC Enterprise Networking will provide the necessary heat dissipation information for all electronics that will be installed in the cross-connect to determine cooling requirements.
+When active devices (heat producing equipment) are present, enough air changes should be provided to dissipate the heat.
+The LSUHSC Department of Information Technology will provide the necessary heat dissipation information for all electronics that will be installed in the cross-connect to determine cooling requirements.